 For information about emergency procedures, see the University's emergency evacuation procedures for persons with disabilities.

 Each library building provides restrooms accessible to users with disabilities.
 For more information about library restrooms, including specific locations of restrooms accessible to users with disabilities and single user / family restrooms, see Restrooms.

 The Library's assistive technology workstations are located in Room A01A and Room A01B on the A-Level of Regenstein Library.
 Both rooms are equipped with a computer and scanner, a Kurzweil 3000 ,and a Freedom Scientific (MAGic, Openbook, JAWS).

 The library has 3 enhanced vision readers.
-They are located in Room A01A on the A-Level of the Regenstein Library, on the first floor of the Crerar Library, and in the 2nd floor Wilson Reading Room of the D'Angelo Law Library.
+They are located in Room A01A on the A-Level of the Regenstein Library, on the 1st Floor of the Crerar Library, and in the 2nd floor Wilson Reading Room of the D'Angelo Law Library.

 Assistive listening devices are available from IT Services.

 The Library offers paging / bookstacks assistance to users with disabilities.
 To request assistance, go to the Circulation Desk of the particular library where the item is located.

 Library staff will page materials for users and can often retrieve the material immediately.
 Users who wish to browse collections may also request staff to accompany them to retrieve items from the shelves.
 Depending on staffing levels and volume of requests, it may not always be possible to fulfill requests immediately, but we will work to do so as quickly as feasible.

 If you need help with a research project, or have questions about the University of Chicago Library, our librarians are available to assist you.

 For students receiving disability accommodations that include the provision of alternative text, you may use an online form for requests: